What our Commissioners do

 Forthcoming term ends and recruitment processes are as follows:

-- Chair of the Commission - term ends December 2020, recruitment of new candidate begins autumn 2020
+- Chair of the Commission - term ended December 2020, recruitment of new candidate underway

-- Commissioner with responsibility for Northern Ireland - term ends December 2020, recruitment for new candidate begins autumn 2020
+- Commissioner with responsibility for Northern Ireland - term ended December 2020, recruitment for new candidate underway

-- Commissioner with responsibility for Scotland - term ends December 2020, under consideration by the Speaker’s Committee
+- Commissioner with responsibility for Scotland - term ended December 2020, motion for re-appointment approved by the House and awaits Royal Warrant

-- Commissioner with responsibility for Wales - term ends March 2021, under consideration by the Speaker’s Committee
+- Commissioner with responsibility for Wales - term ends March 2021, motion for re-appointment approved by the House and awaits Royal Warrant.

 Names and biographies of our commissioners